OpenNFS/OpenNFS/README.md

 ## Dependencies

-The CMake files are currently configured to detect external libraries from within an 'external' folder at the same level as 'src'.
+The CMake files are currently configured to detect external libraries from within the 'lib' folder at the same level as 'src'.

 * GLEW 2.1.0
 * GLFW 3.2.1
 * GLM 0.9.9-a2
 * Bullet3
+* Boost

 ## TODO